15 grants awarded to organizations, matched with 16 new graduate students

 - Uganda: The Ndibwami Integrated Rescue Project will lead a Trellis Fund project that trains farmers in processing pineapple, tomatoes, and passion fruit.
 This project will be supported by Raminder Kaur, who is pursuing a doctoral degree in the UF Department of Agricultural and Biological Engineering.
 Also working on this project will be Ranjeet Singh Randhawa, who is pursuing a doctoral degree in Horticultural Sciences and a master’s degree in Agribusiness from the UF Food and Resource Economics Department.

-Five projects supported by UC Davis students:
+Projects supported by UC Davis students:

 Five UC Davis graduate students were selected to participate in Trellis Fund projects in Uganda, Ethiopia and Nepal with the Horticulture Innovation Lab.
 The Trellis Fund program is also managed by UC Davis graduate students who work with the Horticulture Innovation Lab management team.